 Although prostate cancer was among the first tumor types to be studied with immunotherapy treatments, prostate cancer appears to not be immunologic, according to Susan F. Slovin, MD, PhD.
-Responses to immunotherapy in patients with prostate cancer are nowhere near as robust as the successes seen in melanoma, lung cancer, and bladder cancer.
-The reasons why prostate cancer cannot attain the same level of responses to immunotherapy is still unknown, however.

 Slovin, from Memorial Sloan Kettering Cancer Center, presented on immunotherapy agents for the treatment of genitourinary cancers, particularly prostate cancer, during a presentation at the Society for Immunotherapy of Cancer’s Cancer Immunotherapy 101 program held on August 18 in New York.

 Over the past several years, immunotherapy treatments have been studied in prostate cancer.
 In fact, one of the first immunotherapy trials in solid tumors was of sipuleucel-T (Provenge), an autologous active cellular immunotherapy, in prostate cancer, which continued on to a phase III trial and ultimately FDA approval.1

 The double-blind, placebo-controlled multicenter trial studied the effects of the immunotherapy in men with metastatic castration-resistant prostate cancer.
 An improvement was seen in the median survival of the patients (n = 341) receiving sipuleucel-T infusions of 4.1 months over the control group (25.8 months versus 21.7 months).
 The sipuleucel-T group had a 31.7% probability of survival at 3 years compared with a 23% survival probability for the placebo group.